alejandrochang/StudyGuideNotes/systemdesign.md

 ### What is a Load Balancer?
 A load balancer is a device that distributes network or applcication traffic across a number of different servers.
 They're used to increase CAPACITY and RELIABILITIY of applications.

+### What is a Cache Layer?
+A Cache layer can be memcache or redix (among others) helps store/cache data/information that has been previously requested for easy access in the future.
+This is specially important for specific fetching data that is constantly happening for a specific reason.